FubuBy/agents-guide/commands/jira-task.md

 ## Step 8 — Tests loop

-Run the **test command(s) declared in `00-rules.md`**.
-Prefer the targeted command (single file / single test) when applicable; fall back to the full suite otherwise.
+Run the project's **test** command.
+Find it in this order:

+1. Project documentation.
+Prefer a targeted command (single file / single test) when applicable; fall back to the full suite otherwise.
+2. `notes.md` from this run, if a prior step already resolved this with the user.
+3. If still unclear — **stop and ask the user once**.
+Record the answer in `notes.md` so the round-2 step does not re-ask.

+If the project has no test framework at all — write `05-tests-NONE.md` and **stop to ask** the user: continue without tests, or bootstrap a framework first?
+Don't silently skip.

 If failures:
 - Apply **FIX** (in code or in test, whichever is correct — not the test if the test reflects the spec).
 - Re-run → loop.
 - Hard cap: 5 iterations.
 On cap → write `05-tests-STUCK.md`, stop, ask the user.

-If the project has no test framework defined in its rules — **stop and ask**: continue without tests, or bootstrap a test framework first?
-Don't silently skip.
-Record the answer in `05-tests-NONE.md`.

 Save `05-tests.md` (commands used, iterations, last output tail, count of tests run/passed).

 ## Step 9 — Code Review (self-review)

 Re-read the full diff against:

-1. The project rules captured in `00-rules.md`.
+1. The project's own rules and conventions (from `AGENTS.md`, etc.); use `notes.md` as a shortcut if it captured anything relevant.
 2. The plan in `02-plan.md`.
 3. General hygiene: simplicity, surgical scope, naming, error handling, security, performance, accessibility, observability, doc updates.